 The conventional wisdom regarding this relationship is based on a partial-equilibrium approach.
 By holding everything else constant, one can predict how changes in loan risk affect a specific term in the contract.
-This conventional reasoning is reflected in both legislation and finance.
-Here are two examples.
+This conventional reasoning is reflected in both legislation and finance applications.

 On the legislative front, the United States passed the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) in 2005.
-While much of the research has centered on its impact on consumers, such as stricter qualifications for Chapter 7's "fresh start" provision, the Act also introduced significant changes affecting firms.1 For corporate bankruptcies, particularly under Chapter 11, BAPCPA enhanced creditor protections and improved the pledgeability of corporate bonds.
+Research has focused on consumers.
+With stricter qualifications for Chapter 7's "fresh start" provision, the Act also introduced significant changes affecting firms.1 For corporate bankruptcies, particularly under Chapter 11, BAPCPA enhanced creditor protections and improved the pledgeability of corporate bonds.
 As BAPCPA was being debated, Posner asserted that the law would reduce interest rates and make borrowers better off.2 The logic is as follows: by enacting BAPCPA, a larger fraction of the loan is pledged for debt repayment.
 With an increase in collateral, loan risk is reckoned as lower and hence, the loan rate is lower because borrowers require less risk compensation.3

-However, as shown in Section 2, our empirical findings reveal that the response of corporate loans to BAPCPA is different from the predictions of this canonical logic.
-First,
+Our empirical findings reveal that the response of corporate loans to BAPCPA is different from the predictions of this canonical logic.
+First, we find that the implementation of BAPCPA did not lead to a reduction in corporate loan spreads, either on